 Provider uses valid and reliable methods to systematically evaluate candidates’ knowledge and performance competencies, to monitor candidates’ progress, and to acquire data that is used in making programmatic improvements.

-Programs use reliable, valid and continuous assessment measures to evaluate candidates’ knowledge and performance competencies in relation to the Vermont Core Teaching and/or Core Leadership Standards as well as to the endorsement requirements.
+Programs use reliable, valid and continuous assessment measures to evaluate candidates’ knowledge and performance competencies in relation to the Vermont Core Leadership Standards as well as to the endorsement requirements.

-Programs ensure that candidates are knowledgeable about the program’s assessment system, including its policies and criteria for entrance to the program, continuing in the program, entrance to student teaching, and exit from the program.
+Programs ensure that candidates are knowledgeable about the program’s assessment system, including its policies and criteria for entrance to the program, continuing in the program, the administrative internship, and successful completion of the program.
+Candidates should be knowledgeable about the Core Teaching and Leadership Standards, Educator Quality Standards, and all licensure requirements.

 Programs regularly and systematically use data from assessment measures to inform programmatic decisions.
+These assessments must include surveys of recent graduates who are employed as administrators, employers who hire them, and educators who work with them.

-2.4 Programs have made significant progress toward implementing their Five-Year Plan and addressing the concerns noted in previous ROPA evaluations.
+2.4 Programs have made measurable progress toward meeting a majority of the goals from their Continuous Improvement Plan, addressing the concerns noted in previous ROPA evaluations, and addressing licensure rule and policy changes as documented in their Annual Reports.

 Standard 3: Field Experiences

-Provider and its PreK-12 partners collaborate to ensure high-quality field experiences where candidates demonstrate effective leadership and take responsibility for student learning.
+Provider and its PreK-12 partners collaborate to ensure high-quality field experiences where candidates demonstrate effective leadership.

-3.1 Programs collaborate with their field partners to design, implement, and evaluate field experiences to ensure that candidates demonstrate effective leadership and support every student in meeting rigorous learning goals.
+3.1 Programs collaborate with their field partners to design, implement, and evaluate field experiences to ensure that candidates learn from effective mentors and demonstrate effective leadership.

-3.2 Programs collaborate with their field partners to ensure that candidates understand the expectations of the profession as well as the relevant laws and policies (e.g., school mentoring program, anti-bullying policies, teacher evaluation practices, personal learning plans, and school action plans.)
+3.2 Programs collaborate with their field partners to ensure that candidates are aware of and adhere to the expectations of the profession as well as the relevant laws and policies, including those related to flexible pathways, personalized learning plans, and proficiency-based learning.

+Programs ensure that candidates complete a variety of high-quality administrative field experiences in accordance with the instructional range in which they are recommended.

 Standard 4: Resources and Practices

-Provider ensures that programs and candidates have the resources to meet Vermont’s Core Teaching and/ or Core Leadership Standards as well as the endorsement requirements.
+Provider ensures that programs and candidates have the resources to meet Vermont’s Core Leadership Standards as well as the endorsement requirements.

 Provider’s policies and resources support faculty in scholarship, service, and teaching as well as in their efforts to collaborate with colleagues across the institution and in the field.

 Programs have the leadership, authority, budget, personnel, facilities, and technology necessary to meet approval standards and indicators.

 Provider and programs recruit, admit, support, and retain candidates, faculty and field mentors from diverse backgrounds.

+Provider demonstrates continuous collaboration with their local educational community to ensure a sustained, responsive relationship for their mutual benefit.

+Standard 5: Diversity, Equity, and Inclusion Practices

+Provider ensures that candidates create welcoming and equitable school environments that are inclusive of all students, school personnel, families, and community members.

+Programs ensure that:

+Candidates are aware of and reflect on their own biases and of how implicit biases affect them as leaders.
+They have learned techniques for mitigating the effects of biases on their administrative practice.

+Candidates have learned techniques for addressing prejudice, cultural bias, and oppression in teaching materials, educational practices, and learning communities to ensure equitable access to meaningful learning opportunities.

+Candidates have learned techniques to engage educational personnel in critical thinking regarding equity and inclusion across the curriculum and in the school setting as a whole.

+Candidates demonstrate and communicate a commitment to equity and learner-centered, personalized approaches.